Persimmon boosts sales but warns over economic impact of Ukraine conflict

 Persimmon added it would not claim cash from the Government's Building Safety Fund.

-Since the start of the year, private sales have been 2% ahead of the previous year and volumes are expected to grow 4% to 7% on 2021 levels.
+Since the start of the year, private sales have been two per cent ahead of the previous year and volumes are expected to grow four per cent to seven per cent on 2021 levels.